-STAFF ANALYSIS: In 1991, the Commission entered into a Memorandum of Understanding (MOU) with the five Water Management Districts (WMDs), in which the agencies recognized that it is in the public interest to engage in a joint goal to ensure the efficient and conservative utilization of water resources in Florida, and that a joint cooperative effort is necessary to implement an effective, state-wide water conservation policy.
-Since that time, staff has increased its efforts in assisting the WMDs in achieving conservation goals.
-More recently, staff has worked with the SJRWMD and the Southwest Florida Water Management District in tailoring conservation programs for jurisdictional utilities that are designed to achieve significant and lasting water use reductions.
-Staff believes that reasonable expenses for such programs should be included in utility rates, because the WMDs hold the utilities, rather than utilities' customers, responsible for reductions in water use.
+As mentioned above, we entered into a MOU with the Water Management Districts, in which our agencies recognized that it is in the public interest to engage in a joint goal to ensure the efficient and conservative utilization of water resources in

+Florida, and that a joint cooperative effort is necessary to implement an effective, state-wide water conservation policy.
+Since entering into the MOU, we have increased our efforts in assisting the Water Management Districts in achieving conservation goals.
+More recently, we worked with the SJRWMD and the Southwest Water Management District (SWFWMD) in conservation programs for jurisdictional utilities that designed to achieve significant and lasting water use reductions.
+We find that reasonable expenses for such programs should be included in utility rates, because the Water Management Districts hold the utilities, rather than utilities' customers, responsible for reductions in water use.

-Pennbrooke is located in Lake County within the SJRWMD.
-The entire District has been designated a water resource caution area.
+As previously discussed, Pennbrooke is located in a designated water resource caution area.
 Furthermore, a "declared water shortage" condition has been issued in numerous Florida counties, including Lake County.
 This means that mandatory watering restrictions are now in place, and law enforcement agencies may issue citations to anyone violating those restrictions.

-As one means of addressing the high residential usage, and absent an increase in water system revenue requirement, staff is recommending that the utility implement an aggressive, proactive water conservation program geared to achieve significant, lasting reductions in consumption.
-The Commission has taken a similar approach in prior cases involving excess earnings, low rates and high consumption.
-See, e.g., Order No. 23809, issued November 27, 1990, in Docket No. 900338, in which the Commission required Sanlando Utilities Corporation (Sanlando) to set aside \$25,008 in annual revenues for future expenses specifically related to water Additionally, by Order No. PSC-93-1771-FOF-WS, conservation. issued on December 10, 1993, in Docket No. 930256-WS, the Commission approved an inclining block rate structure for Sanlando for the purpose of funding future capital investment related solely to conservation.
+As one means of addressing the high residential usage, and absent an increase in water system revenue requirement, Pennbrooke shall implement an aggressive, proactive water conservation program geared to achieve significant, lasting reductions in consumption.
+We have taken a similar approach in prior cases involving excess earnings, low rates and high consumption.
+See, e.g., Order No. 23809, issued November 27, 1990, in Docket No. 900338, wherein, we required Sanlando Utilities Corporation (Sanlando) to set aside \$25,008 in annual revenues for future expenses specifically related to water conservation.
+Additionally, by Order No. PSC-93-1771-FOF-WS, issued on December 10, 1993, in Docket No. 930256-WS, we approved an inclining block rate structure for Sanlando for the purpose of funding future capital investment related solely to conservation.

-Moreover, the Commission recently made a similar finding in a case involving excess earnings, low rates and high consumption, involving a utility in Lake County.
-In Order No. PSC-00-1165-PAA-WS, issued June 27, 2000, the Commission required Sun Communities Finance Limited Partnership (Sun Communities) to implement a conservation program developed in conjunction with the utility, staff and the SJRWMD.
-Specifically, the Commission approved an aggressive conservation program which included such items as xeriscape consulting and rebates, installation of moisture sensors, meter replacements and irrigation audits.
-Staff believes that there are similar circumstances regarding the need for conservation in the instant proceeding.
-Although the conservation program ultimately recommended will come at some material cost for a utility of this size, staff and the SJRWMD believe the circumstances in this case warrant such measures.
+Moreover, we recently made a similar finding in a case involving excess earnings, low rates and high consumption utility located in Lake County.
+In Order No. PSC-00-1165-PAA-WS, issued June 27, 2000, in Docket No. 990243-WS, we required Sun Communities Finance Limited Partnership to implement a conservation program developed in conjunction with the utility, our staff and the SJRWMD.
+Specifically, we approved an aggressive conservation program which included such items as xeriscape consulting and rebates, installation of moisture sensors, meter replacements and irrigation audits.
+There are similar circumstances regarding the need for conservation in the instant proceeding.
+Although the conservation program ultimately decided upon will come at some material cost for a utility of this size, we find that the circumstances in this case warrant such measures.

 Pennbrooke is an established utility with usage patterns consistently showing excess consumption.
-Furthermore, staff believes the utility is able to comply with District and Commission requirements and implement conservation measures.
-Additionally, as discussed below, staff proposes to monitor the utility's progress on a quarterly basis in order to ensure compliance with the Commission order.
-Staff believes these factors provide sufficient assurance that the conservation program will, in fact, be implemented.
+Furthermore, the utility is able to comply with District and Commission requirements and implement conservation measures.
+Additionally, as discussed below, we will monitor the utility's progress on a quarterly basis in order to ensure compliance with this Order.
+These factors provide sufficient assurance that the conservation program will, in fact, be implemented.

-Before settling on a conservation program for this utility, staff will meet with the utility and the SJRWMD in order to assess the consumption habits and needs of the utility's customers, and discuss measures that would best achieve the District's conservation goals.
-Staff believes the conservation measures and associated estimated costs listed below, developed in conjunction with the SJRWMD, represents a range of alternatives regarding the selection of a conservation program.
+Before settling on a conservation program for this utility, our staff will meet with the utility and the SJRWMD in order to assess the consumption habits and needs of the utility's customers, and discuss measures that would best achieve the District's conservation goals.
+The conservation measures and associated estimated costs listed below, developed in conjunction with the SJRWMD, represents a range of alternatives regarding the selection of a conservation program.